Porting Guide

 Multi-Line Complex DDI 22 working days

-For subsequent geographic ports, the minimum lead times apply plus 3 working days.
-For subsequent non-geographic ports, it is 10 working days.
+For subsequent geographic ports, the minimum lead times apply plus three working days.

-When asking us to port a number you must provide all the required information on your CLOA.
+When you ask us to port a number, you must provide all the information on your CLOA.

 Porting procedure